acquia/aws-cli-helpers/README.md

 ## Installation

-Clone this repository or download the source code.
-Source the `aws-cli-helpers` fine in your bash script using the following snippet:
+Clone this repository or download the source code, then source the `aws-cli-helpers` file in your bash script:

 ```shell
 #!/usr/bin/env bash